Network requirements

 Bandwidth

 Bandwidth considerations depend on the number of cameras performing recording or playback functions, and whether you are recording locally or pushing your recordings to the cloud.
 Playback has no effect on the number of cameras that can be viewed simultaneously.
-These considerations do not apply if the client workstation is in the same network as the camera being viewed.
+These considerations don't apply if the client workstation is in the same network as the camera being viewed.

 Federation network requirements